openhab/openhab-docs/10_users_manual/40_working_with_openhab_2/10_installing_the_extension/installing_the_extensions.md

 Introduction
 ==============

-Setting up the Z-Wave protocol inside OpenHab 2 requires two steps :
+Setting up the Z-Wave protocol inside openHAB 2 requires two steps:
 - Z-Wave binding install
 - HABmin install

 In this chapter:
-- I have chosen to download the latest nigth build, as HABmin2 2 is in a beta phase,
+- I have chosen to download the latest night build, as HABmin 2 is in a beta phase,

 Z-Wave binding install